What is Heritage Rivers?

 The resulting nomination document would not have been possible without the cooperation of the larger Saskatchewan River Basin community, including the numerous individuals, local agencies, municipalities, organizations, and the general public who donated their time, energy, and experience to the project.

 The Gabriel Dumont Institute of Saskatoon were vital to the project by undertaking the research necessary for the background document.

 Here is a document that outlines the benefits of Heritage Rivers Designation.
 Click on the file below to download it.

 Final Designation of Heritage Rivers Underway!!

-So, stay tuned!
+Stay tuned!
 More information will be updated about Heritage Rivers!
-In the meantime, you can contact us at email@example.com for any questions or comments.
+In the meantime, you can contact us at firstname.lastname@example.org with any questions or comments.